matthewutz/Oct30/README.md

 - Health check: `http://localhost:3000/health` returns `{ "status": "ok" }`.

+Open in multiple tabs to see other users moving in real time.
+Control with WASD.

 ## Configuration

 - Port: set `PORT` env var (defaults to 3000)